RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 ## How to start

 As for me, I started programming when I was a teen, tapping {{<abbr BASIC>}} programs into my Texas Instruments [TI-99/4A](https://en.wikipedia.org/wiki/Texas_Instruments_TI-99/4A), connected to my TV.
 I didn't have the optional tape recorder for memory, so I got pretty fast at typing.
-I had to shut it down when it was dinner time, so necessity dictated the typing skill.
+I had to shut it down when it was dinner time, so necessity dictated some typing skill.

-First of all, let's think about what it is.
-If you're a university student going through a course of study with the aim of a career in software engineering, you're going to have a different path from someone who perhaps is self-taught.
-Some of the most famous and influentional software developers are self-taught, and thinking back, there used to be no formal course of study for software engineering anyway.
-Both paths however are valid, and those taking either can learn something from the other.
+First of all, let's think about what this is.
+If you're a university student going through a course of study with the aim of a career in software engineering, you're going to have a different path from someone who is self-taught.
+Some of the most famous and influential software developers are self-taught, and thinking back, there used to be no formal course of study for software engineering anyway.
+Both paths are valid, and those taking either can learn something from the other.

-The following is one way you could learn, and you should take your time and work through it or other paths.
+The following admittedly-opinionated way, is one relatively inexpensive way you could learn to code.
+It starts simple and gets more complex, adding layers or more difficult-to-grok tasks, as it proceeds.
+It does not include all "how to" information on purpose; you can get that in many places elsewhere.

+Expect it to take a while.
+You can come back periodically to read and reflect.
+As you proceed, think on the difference between what might be called "component assembly", and formal software engineering where you're writing and compiling binaries.

 ### Preparation